submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

 ### Connectivity Issues

 Submariner deployment completed successfully but Services/Pods on one cluster are unable to connect to Services on another cluster.
-This can be due to multiple factors outlined.
+This can be due to multiple factors outlined below.

 #### Check the connection statistics

-If you are unable to connect to a remote cluster, check the connection statistics.
+If you are unable to connect to a remote cluster, check its connection status in the Gateway resource.

 `kubectl describe Gateway -n submariner-operator`